Syndica/sig/src/gossip/readme.md

 }
 ```

-- assuming each validator corresponds to one pubkey, this means we'll only store one `ContactInfo` per validator.
-- when inserting a `CrdsData` whos label already exist in the table, we keep the one with the largest wallclock time (ie, the newest) and discard the other.
+To handle duplicate labels, when inserting a `CrdsData` whos label already exist in the table, we keep the value with the largest wallclock time (ie, the newest).

+### CrdsTable Values: `CrdsVersionedValue`

+-

 ### Storing Specific Data Types